Ekonk! If You Love Ice Cream

 Rick and Elena are former dairy farmers… We’ve had a family tradition of raising everything that is served on our Thanksgiving table.
 Of course, that starts with the turkey.
 In 1998, we raised 15 turkeys for family and friends.
 We have grown to 2,00 pasture-raised turkeys today.
 We are now the largest grower of pasture raised turkeys in Connecticut!

 Wow, okay, that was a lot about about stuff not about ice cream.
-But I like that stuff; pretty impressive the family is sticking to the farm in different ways.
+But I like that stuff; pretty impressive the family is sticking to the farm in different ways, at least in 2011.
 (Unless there is a son and/or daughter 3 that they just ignore because they went off to beauty school in the big city or something.)

 After Damian checked out the variety of barnyard birds for a while, it was time to go inside for some ice cream.
 Now, I forget what the event was, exactly, but I found out about it online and it was indeed real.
 The café sells a bunch of stuff; most of it locally made in the various farms around eastern Connecticut.
 But really, with a very pregnant woman and a five-year-old, there was no messing about.
 Straight back to the ice cream counter.